jadecobra/python_tdd_exercises/source/exception handling.rst

               module.Class.non_existent_attribute
               module.Class.non_existent_method()

-  Fantastic! all our tests are still passing
+  Fantastic! all the tests are still passing

 ----

 How to handle Exceptions in programs
 ------------------------------------

-Earlier on we saw how to verify that an exception gets raised, we will now look at how to handle exceptions when they are raised
+Earlier on I saw how to verify that an exception gets raised, I will now look at how to handle exceptions when they are raised

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

-Let us deliberately trigger an exception in our code and then handle it.
+Let us deliberately trigger an exception in the code and then handle it.
 Add a failing test to ``test_exception_handling.py`` with a new test

 .. code-block:: python

     def test_catching_exceptions(self):{
         exceptions.raises_exception_error()}

-the terminal displays a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ and we update our running list of exceptions encountered
+the terminal displays a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ and I update the running list of exceptions encountered

 .. code-block:: python